aleen42/css/codrops/pseudoClass/firstletter/firstletter.md

 ## ::first-letter [**Back**](./../pseudoClass.md)

 - `::first-letter` is a pseudo-element which selects the first letter in the first line of a block-level element (such as a paragraph `<p>`), if that letter is not preceded by any other content (such as **images** or **inline tables**) on its line.
-- The content inserted using `::before` is inserted before other content inside the element and is displayed inline by default.
-The value of the content is specified using the [`content`]() property.
+- The `::first-letter` pseudo-element does not select the first letter of an inline-level element; that is, an element that has `display: inline`.
+It only works on elements that have a display value of `block`, `inline-block`, `table-cell`, `table-caption`, or `list-item`.

 #### Case : add a quote before a block quote